Discrete Elasticity Exact Sequences on Worsey-Farin Splits: Discrete complexes on Clough-Tocher splits

 \subsection{Elasticity complexes}

-In order to construct elasticity sequences in three dimensions, we need some elasticity complexes on the two-dimensional Clough-Tocher splits. \SG{The main results of this section are very similar to the ones found \cite{christiansen2022finite} (with spaces slightly different) and can be proved with the techniques there}.
-However, to be self-contained, we provide the main proofs.
+In order to construct elasticity sequences in three dimensions, we need some elasticity complexes on the two-dimensional Clough-Tocher splits. {The main results of this section are very similar to the ones found \cite{christiansen2022finite} (with spaces slightly different) and can be proved with the techniques there}.
+However, to be self-contained, we provide the proof of the main result, Theorem~\ref{thm:2delaseq} in an appendix.
+Let $\bV_2$ denote the plane $n^\perp$ where $n$ is a unit normal to $\Fct$; clearly $\bV_2$ is isomorphic to $\bbR^2$.
+Then the two-dimensional elasticity complexes utilize these: